MiSTer-devel/Arcade-Cosmic_MiSTer/README.md

 No Man's Land needs the background video lined up properly in all flip modes.

-Devil Zone and No Man's Land need sound samples sourced and connected up.
+No Man's Land need sound samples sourced and connected up.

 ## Hiscore save/load